-Air Quality Division has completed the initial review of your construction permit application referenced above.
-This application has been determined to be a Tier II.
-In accordance with 27A O.S. § 2-14-302 and OAC 252:4-7-13(c) the draft permit is now ready for public review.
+Air Quality has received the permit application for the referenced facility and completed initial review.
+This application has been determined to be a Tier II application.
+In accordance with 27A O.S.
+2-14-301 and 302 and OAC 252:4-7-13(c), the enclosed draft permit is now ready for public review.
 The requirements for public review of the draft permit include the following steps, which you must accomplish:

-- 1. Publish at least one legal notice (one day) in at least one newspaper of general circulation within the county where the facility is located.
-(Instructions enclosed). - 2.
-Provide for public review (for a period of 30 days following the date of the newspaper announcement) a copy of the draft permit at a convenient location within the county of the facility such as the public library in the county seat. - 3.
-Send AQD a written affidavit of publication for the notice from Item #1 above together with any additional comments or requested changes which you may have for the permit application within 20 days of publication.
+- 1. Publish at least one legal notice (one day) in at least one newspaper of general circulation within the county where the facility is located (Instructions enclosed); - 2.
+Submit sample notice and provide date of publication to AQD 5 days prior to notice publishing; - 3.
+Provide for public review, for a period of 30 days following the date of the newspaper announcement, a copy of the application and draft permit at a convenient location (preferentially at a public location) within the county of the facility; - 4.
+Send AQD a signed affidavit of publication for the notice(s) from Item #1 above within 20 days of publication of the draft permit.
+Any additional comments or requested changes you have for the draft permit or the application should be submitted within 30 days of publication.

-After public review, a Proposed Permit will be submitted for EPA review.
 Thank you for your cooperation.
-If you have any questions, please refer to the permit number above and contact the permit writer at (405) 702-4100.
+If you have any questions, please refer to the permit number above and contact me or the permit writer at (405) 702-4100.